tanyuan/command-line/README.md

 ### Comment out the current line

-Hit `#` when you don't want to run the current command, but would like to keep it in the history.
+Hit `Alt-#` when you don't want to run the current command, but would like to keep it in the history.

 ### Copy an argument again in current line: